ananthamapod/ecommerce-data-ingestion/README.md

 1. Ensure Node.js and MySQL (or other Sequelize compatible SQL variant) are installed on the system

-2. Make sure to update the config.json file as necessary with the intended database configuration info
+2. Make sure to update the config.json file as necessary with the intended database configuration info (note: the database name given should be already created and the database credentials given should have write privileges on this database)

 3. Install the node modules necessary by running `npm i` from within the root directory of the project